 What procedures does Monticello have in place to minimize the spread of illness?

-We are following rigorous protocols for continuous cleaning and disinfecting, and hand-sanitizing stations are readily available for guests and staff.
-Additionally, we’ve reduced our daily capacity and reconfigured the way guests move around the house and outdoors.
+Monticello follows recommended protocols for continuous cleaning and disinfecting, and hand-sanitizing stations are readily available for guests and staff.

-No, we will not be checking temperatures.
-No one with a fever or symptoms of COVID-19 or known exposure to a COVID-19 case in the prior 14 days, is permitted onsite.
+While Monticello will not require proof of vaccination, no one with a fever or symptoms of COVID-19 or known exposure to a COVID-19 case in the prior 14 days, is permitted onsite.

 Do I have to wear a face covering?
 What about when I’m outdoors?